Tofu and Tempeh

 Use medium to firm/extra firm tofu for the best texture.
 Press out the water, chop into chunks and marinade or coat in corn flour and fry.
 For a smoky marinade try soy sauce and a drop of liquid smoke (about 1/4 tsp), add finely chopped garlic and ginger if you like.
 Leave to marinade for about an hour or more.
 You could also try frying in oil and sprinkling spices such as cajun powder or even vegetable stock powder.

 Use soft to medium tofu (or you can use silken tofu as well).
 Great for brunch.
 No need to press the water out for this recipe, just scrunch it up using your hands (or chop into small squares if using silken tofu) and add to the pan.
+If you are replicating egg, add a touch of turmeric, pepper, black salt and splash of plant milk.
 See our breakfast and brunch recipes section.

 In a curry

-Tofu is great added into Thai curries for example.
+Tofu is great added into any curry.
 Press out the water, slice in either square chunks or thinner slices and fry first if you want it to be a bit crispy then add and cook in the curry so the flavours are absorbed.

 Used in desserts